to the BVI!

 but they can easily get delayed.

-names in large letters across their windshields.
-Just flag them down (or any
+often have their names in large letters across their windshields.
+Just flag

-taxi-van) and ask them how much they want to go to your destination.
-Note
+them down (or any taxi-van) and ask them how much they want to go to your

-that flagging down a cab, en route, usually yields a cheaper ride than
+destination.
+Note that flagging down a cab, en route, usually yields

 - Renting a car/jeep may be the way to go if you are going to be driving

-about $40-50/day for jeeps, less for cars.
+about $60-70/day for jeeps, less for cars.
 There is a $10 fee for a temporary

 driver's license, however this is often ignored.
 It's the insurance